 This afternoon is free for you to explore as you wish.
 In the charming old town are plenty of local restaurants and cafés serving traditional food.
 For spectacular scenes from great heights, catch a cable car up the Schauinsland mountain – a comfortable 20-minute ride takes you up 1,200 metres, where breath-taking views of Freiburg and the Rhine Valley await.

 Just west of Freiburg lies a picturesque wine route, an open-air museum of romantic medieval villages, cobbled streets and Renaissance chateaux, with rolling hills providing the perfect backdrop.
 We enjoy a scenic drive and taste some of Alsace’s fine wines at a traditional wine cellar before arriving in Colmar, the best preserved city in eastern France.
 Bisected by canals, it is a maze of former merchants’ houses, antique shops, and a monastery.
 The former wine exchange and the cathedral quarter are surrounded by pastel half-timbered houses, displaying intricate wrought iron signs typical of this area.

-This morning a scenic drive takes us past towering Feldberg, the highest mountain in Germany outside the Alps, to picture-postcard Lake Titisee, the largest natural lake in the Black Forest, formed during the last ice age.
-Surrounding the serene waters are rolling forests and pretty villages with traditional Black Forest houses with long sloping roofs.
-You’ll have the opportunity to enjoy a leisurely stroll or take a boat trip out on the lake.
+This morning’s scenic drive takes us through the Black Forest and past Feldberg, its highest mountain.
+Our first stop is picture-postcard Lake Titisee, the largest natural lake in the region, whose serene waters are surrounded by tree-covered hills and villages of traditional Black Forest houses with long sloping roofs.
+You’ll have the opportunity to enjoy a leisurely stroll or take a boat trip on the lake.